 —Aparana Arjariya, India

 In meditation we are offering all of our energy inward and upward into the Divine Presence.
-Especially when we are new at meditation, we may experience a variety of sensations, which can include the pressure, tingling and temperature changes that you describe.
-Some of these sensations may be due to lingering body tension resulting from insufficient relaxation.
+Especially when we are new at meditation, we may experience a variety of sensations during meditation, which can include the pressure, tingling and temperature changes that you describe.
+Some of these different sensations during meditation may be due to lingering body tension resulting from insufficient relaxation.
 Often these sensations are temporary.

 Relaxation is an essential aspect of meditation.
 You mention that you do yoga.
 If you are doing hatha yoga poses prior to meditating (which can be very helpful) be sure to end your yoga postures with several minutes of deep relaxation in savasana, the corpse pose.
 As you lie on your back on the floor mentally slowly scan through your body relaxing all of the body parts from toes all the way to the top of the head.
 Swami Kriyananda gave an affirmation for this pose, which you can repeat mentally as you do the pose.
 ‘Bones, muscles, movement I surrender now; anxiety, elation, depression, churning thoughts—all these I give into the hands of peace.’
 If you feel cool while doing this pose, you can cover yourself with a light blanket.